rondymesquita/nutshell/README.md

 #### Motivation

-Sometimes, write shell scripts can be challenging, specially when we need to do conditionals, loops, reading files like JSON or YAML.
+Sometimes, writing shell scripts can be challenging, specially when we need to do conditionals, loops, reading files like JSON or YAML.
 Nutshell helps in these cases leveraing the knowledge in Javascript without being too far of Shell Scripts.

 <br>